Zequez/logseq-vault/pages/Storyworlds.md

 			- It takes time to see the patterns and articulate them into wisdom.
 		-
 			-
+- ## Tell a Better Story
+	- A story that is about the listener, not about you.
+	- A story worth sharing.
+	- A story that's unforgettable
 	-
 - ---
 - Irresponsible stories